 - Safety Glasses – Shields your eyes from hazardous materials and flying debris during the installation process.

 View our selection of brand name ceiling fans.
-Use these tools to install a ceiling fan or to troubleshooting your existing ceiling fan.
+Use these tools to install a ceiling fan or to troubleshoot your existing ceiling fan.
 See Del Mar Fans & Lighting's guide on ceiling fan troubleshooting.